yanishoss/polymer-toolkit/README.md

 Provides already:
 * Redux support
 * A decorator to register your components
+* A decorator to close the shadow DOM
+* One to open the shadow DOM
 * Others tools not yet released...

 ## Install it